monikastrah/431-2020/classes/class13/README.md

 ## What Should I Be Working On?

 1. [Quiz 1](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/quiz1.md) due on Wednesday 2020-10-07 at Noon.
 Late work is not acceptable.
-    - Before you finalize your submission, see the [Notes page for Quiz 1](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/notes.md) to read notes responding to some questions students have asked about the Quiz.
+    - **Before you finalize your submission**, see the [Notes page for Quiz 1](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/notes.md) to read notes responding to some of the questions students have asked about the Quiz.
 2. [Project A](https://thomaselove.github.io/431-2020-projectA/) is due 2020-10-20 at Noon.
 3. Before Class 15 (2020-10-13), you should have read Spiegelhalter's Introduction and Chapters 1-9 (so this is adding in Chapters 5 and 6.)